pivotal/docs-tap/scst-store/install-scst-store.md

 Before installing Supply Chain Security Tools - Store:

 - Complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Prerequisites](../prerequisites.md).
 - Install cert-manager on the cluster.
-See [Install Prerequisites](../install-components.md#install-prereqs).
+For more information, see [Install cert-manager, Contour](../cert-mgr-contour-fcd/install-cert-mgr.md).
 - See [Deployment Details and Configuration](deployment-details.md) to review what resources will be deployed.
 For more information, see the [overview](overview.md).

 ## <a id='install'></a>Install